Luckylau/Useful-Python-Sample/README.md

-# my-pyvmomi-samples
+# my-samples
-The samples is running in Centos 6.5 sucessfully . firstly ,you need pip install pyVmomi
+The samples is running in Centos 6.5 sucessfully by python 2.6.6